WESTERN REGION SOCCER LEAGUE

 1. The League Conveners must approve all changes made after the final schedule is completed.
 No game will be postponed or rescheduled unless the respective Convener has received a Game Change request as submitted through the E2E website.

-The second coach will confirm the new time, date and location on the web site.
+The second coach or designate will confirm the new time, date and location on the web site.
 Once confirmed, these entries will complete a database for the appropriate Convener to review and authorization.
 Once confirmed by the Convener, an email will be processed to both teams advising of the approved change.
 This entry will also update the League Schedule.

 3. The Game Change Function is meant for changes to fixtures greater than five days.
 Any change required within this time frame must be called into the Division Convener for authorization and entry of the game change.